jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-16.md

-+++
+---
+heading: Chapter 16
-title=  "The Rights of Subjects"
+title: "The Rights of Subjects"
-# heading=  "Chapter 16 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
-date=  2015-09-09
+date: 2015-09-04
-author=  "Adam Smith"
+author: "Adam Smith"
-image=  "/covers/life.jpg"
-# image=  "https= //sorasystem.sirv.com/photos/team.jpg"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-description=  "Citizens and aliens have rights in a state" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-14" linkbtext=  "Chapter 14" linkf=  "/research/smith/jurisprudence/part-1/section-2/chapter-1a" linkftext=  "Section 2"
+description: "Citizens and aliens have rights in a state"
-# heading=  Chapter 16
-+++
+---

-### The limitations of the sovereign's power
+## The limitations of the sovereign's power

 It is impossible to be precise regarding this branch of public law.